Experienced Nursing Home Abuse Attorneys in Pittsburgh

 What Is the Statute of Limitations for Nursing Home Abuse?

 If you’ve discovered that your loved one has been enduring abuse, negligence, and carelessness at their nursing home, you may feel understandably outraged and desire to pursue a lawsuit against the facility.
-Under Pennsylvania law, you are entitled to bring a lawsuit under the same statutes for the majority of personal injury legal cases.
-Section 5524 of the Pennsylvania Code clearly states that you have two years after the date of injury or wrongful death to bring a lawsuit.
+Under Pennsylvania law, you are entitled to bring a lawsuit within 2 years of the date of the injury or wrongful death.